Documentation

 How it works

 Matrizen fetches your Notion page content, converts it to clean HTML, and hosts it on a fast global CDN.
-Your site stays automatically in sync with your Notion page — just hit Rebuild anytime you make changes.
+Your site stays automatically in sync with your Notion page or you can trigger a rebuild manually.

 1